lfurtkevicova/gislab-my-notes/docs/installation/configuration.rst

 IP address will always terminate with ``50``.
 For left case of :num:`#config-virtual` these addresses would look like ``192.168.50.5`` and ``192.168.50.50``.

-.. note:: This information is useful in Manual GIS.lab server selection
+.. note:: |note| This information is useful in Manual GIS.lab server selection
           using :ref:`HTTP boot <http-boot>` when server's IP address is required.

 Content of Ansible inventory file called ``<name-of-gislab-unit>.inventory``